 The next North Carolina Pamlico Challenge is

 Pamlico Challenge is roughly 300 miles long.
-It starts concurrently with the North
+It starts a few days before the NCC

 Completion of a North Carolina Pamlico Challenge within the last Ultimate Florida

 cycle satsifies the entrance requirement for the Ultimate Florida Challenge.
 For

 example, completing NCPC2014 allows entrance into UF2016.